 - Apply

-After being applied the Access Points immediately snapped on!
+After being applied the Access Points snapped on!

 Conclusion

-happening.
-Maybe I did something wrong in my previous attempt, I really have no
+wasn’t happening.
+I may have did something wrong in my previous attempt,

-idea.
-But!- through all of my trail and error my WLANs and VLANs are now
+I have no idea.
+But!- through my trails and errors my WLANs and